-My previous article AWS IAM Security Best Practices covered a bunch of theoretical best practices on AWS IAM.
+In my previous article on AWS IAM Security Best Practices, we covered a bunch of theoretical best practices on AWS IAM.
+In this tutorial, we will cover the basics of managing AWS IAM using Terraform.

 Side note: this blog post assumes that you already understand what Terraform is and know the basics of it.
 If not, start with a Terraform official tutorial.